LasagnaCake/Makai/README.md

 > [!note]
 > If `../../../lib/xml2json/[...]: warning: floating constant exceeds range of 'float' [-Woverflow]` appears while compiling for release, ignore it - it's a third-party library issue.

+### Using the library

+1. Use the appropriate library version, depending on whether it is in debug mode, or release mode.

 ### Note

-## Libraries used
+## Dependencies

 In older versions of the framework, these libraries came bundled inside the main ones.

-Since version 2.0, there is a version of Makai that comes without some libraries (those that are not "header-only").
-Those that are not included in this "lite" version are marked in the table below with an asterisk(\*). **SDL2 and cURL are not included in linux builds.**
+Since version 2.0, there is a version of Makai that comes without some libraries.
+Those that are not included in this "lite" version are marked in the table below with an asterisk (\*). **Some libraries are not bundled depending on the operating system**, and for that, se the requirements for the respective OS.

 Inclusion of these on your project are not required, and **strictly forbidden** (except OpenGL, which is **required**).
 Since a version of (most of) them are bundled[^1], including your own version of those *will* cause issues.